 Oregon State University Bullying Policy

 Under this University policy, bullying is prohibited.
-Bullying is defined as conduct of any sort directed at another that is severe, pervasive or persistent, and is of a nature that would cause a reasonable person in the victim's position substantial emotional distress and undermine his or her ability to work, study or participate in his or her regular life activities or participate in the activities of the University, and actually does cause the victim substantial emotional distress and undermines the victim's ability to work, study, or participate in the victim's regular life activities or participate in the activities of the University.
+Bullying is defined as conduct of any sort directed at another that is severe, pervasive, or persistent, and is of a nature that would cause a reasonable person in the victim's position substantial emotional distress and undermine his or her ability to work, study or participate in his or her regular life activities, and actually does cause the victim substantial emotional distress and undermines the victim's ability to work, study, or participate in the victim's regular life activities.

-Concerns about violations of this policy can be directed to the University’s Office of Equity and Inclusion for consultation and possible investigation.
+Concerns and questions about possible violations can be communicated to the Office of Equity and Inclusion for consultation.

 More information about the dynamics and effects of bullying is available through the University Ombuds Office.